Thesleekcoder/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents.
-Long format, with user and group IDs displayed numerically and And hidden files (starting with .
+Display hidden files and the ones with dots at the begining